An artists journey

 The cameras in the slot between 5×7 and 35 mm are called medium format.

-One of those variations in the digital world was developed by the brave people who decided to push digital larger than 35 mm.
+Brave adventurers in the digital world decided to push digital larger than 35 mm.
 Their goal was to recapture the detail and mystique of legends like the Hasselblad 6×6 cm or Mamiya 6×4.5 cm medium format systems.

 These huge sensor chips are a strain on semiconductor production.
 They are very expensive because the yields are low for such a large chip, and the production volume is small.
 But makers like PhaseOne, Hasselblad, and Fujifilm persisted and developed successful products, and the results seem to be spectacular.